matheus-germano/nba-stats/README.md

 To make requests to the API, you should create a .env file in the project root folder with the name `VITE_NBA_API_URL` with the API path.

+### Deploy
+The application is deployed in Vercel, you can access it's production version [here](https://nba-stats-iota.vercel.app/)

 <hr>

 © 2023 Matheus Germano da Costa.